Francis Pott (hymnwriter): Works

 As a scholar of classical languages, Pott was able to translate Latin and Syriac liturgical texts into English verse.
-One of his best-known hymns, "The Strife is O'er, the Battle Done", is a translation of a 17th-century Latin hymn, "Finita jam sun proelia".
+One of his best-known hymns, "The Strife is O'er, the Battle Done", is a translation of a 17th-century Latin hymn, "Finita jam sunt proelia".

 "The Strife is O'er" is often sung to the tune Victory, adapted from a 1591 setting of the Gloria by Giovanni Pierluigi da Palestrina from a Magnificat tertii toni.
 The additional Alleluia refrain was set to music by Monk.
 An alternative popular tune for this hymn is Vulpius, named after its composer Melchior Vulpius, who originally wrote it for the hymn "Gelobt sei Gott im höchsten Thron" in his 1609 Gesangbuch.
 "The Strife is O'er" first appeared with this setting, arranged by Henry George Ley, in the 1925 hymnal Songs of Praise.

 Pott took an interest in the hymn tunes used to set his words to music; in particular, he expressed a dislike for the tune Angel Voices written by Arthur Sullivan for "Angel Voices, Ever Singing", which Pott considered a "trivial, pretty but altogether unfit tune".
 Pott subsequently made it a condition of publication of this hymn that it should not be set to Sullivan's tune.
 The hymn is more commonly sung to another tune of the same name by Edwin George Monk.

 In 1861 he published a hymnal entitled Hymns fitted to the Order of Common Prayer, and Administration of the Sacraments, and other Rites and Ceremonies of the Church, According to the Use of the Church of England, To which are added Hymns for Certain Local Festivals, and in 1898 The Free Rhythm Psalter.
 He also served on the publishing committee of the original edition of Hymns Ancient and Modern (1861).